-For the year ended 31 December 2023 Mr. Overmars has over 21 years of accounting and reporting, commercial business control and finance operations management experience in the Fast-Moving Consumer Goods (FMCG) industry.
+Mr. Overmars has over 21 years of accounting and reporting, commercial business control and finance operations management experience in the Fast-Moving Consumer Goods (FMCG) industry.
 He is the Senior Director (Africa/Middle East/ Eastern Europe region) of Heineken N.V. and is responsible for leading the finance strategies in the Region through delivering sustainable growth and value creation.

-Prior to this role, he was the Senior Director Finance for HEINEKEN Mexico.
+Prior to this role, he was the Senior Director Finance at HEINEKEN Mexico.

-Mr. Roland PIRMEZ
+Mr. Roland PIRMEZ Non-Executive Director